EO-DataHub/example-workflows/README.md

 The following workflows are currently defined within this repository:
 - Internal Workflows - those developed alongside the DataHub
-  - Snuggs
+  - snuggs
-  - Convert URL
+  - convert-url
-  - Convert STAC
+  - convert-stac
-  - Water Bodies
+  - water-bodies

-External Workflows - those developed by other users of the DataHub
+- External Workflows - those developed by other users of the DataHub
   - ndvi-urls
   - resize-urls
+  - water-quality
+  - land-cover-change